bullet-db/bullet-db.github.io/docs/pubsub/storm-drpc.md

 ### Plug into the Storm Backend

 When you are setting up your Bullet topology with your plug-in data source (a Spout or a topology), you will naturally build a JAR with all the dependencies or a *fat* JAR.
 This will include all the DRPC PubSub code and dependencies.
 You do not need anything else.
-For configuration, the YAML file that you probably already provide to your topology needs to have the additional settings listed below (the function name is optional but it should be unique per Storm cluster).
+For configuration, the YAML file that you probably already provide to your topology needs to have the additional settings listed below (the function name is optional but you should change the default since the DRPC function needs to be unique per Storm cluster).
+Now if you launch your topology, it should be wired up to use Storm DRPC.

 ```yaml
 bullet.pubsub.context.name: "QUERY_PROCESSING"